Northern Ireland Business & Human Rights Forum

 It is an open forum to discuss human rights issues in relation to business in Northern Ireland and share good practice.

-Forum meetings are held quarterly and hosted by members of the forum.
+Forum meetings are three times each year and hosted by members of the forum.

-The Northern Ireland Human Rights Commission provides the forum’s Secretariat and will chair the forum for its first year.
+The Northern Ireland Human Rights Commission provides the forum’s Secretariat and chaired the Forum for its first year.

 Video by EHRC.